RadialDevGroup/ombudsman/employee_expectations/ATTENDANCE.md

 Adding absences to your work calendar is necessary so that your planned time off can be accounted for during resource planning.
 Client communication should occur between 9am and 6pm M-F only, except by absolute necessity.

+### Work From Home/Remote/Flex Time

+Work from home, working remotely, and flex time is permitted so long as it does not interfere with project delivery or company training or retrospective.

+We will provide facilities, such as we are able, to allow all members of teams to work in a clean, safe, common, public space.

 ### Salaried Employees

 Salaried staff should plan to be available between 10:00am and 3:00pm on days when they are working.
 Please be sure to notify the team via email if you are unable to be available during core hours.